Our camps are fully booked!

 We will follow all CDC guidelines when hosting our in-person camp as well as the guidelines established by the Museum of Northern Arizona and Willow Bend Environmental Center.

-Lily Davis is a 4th grade teacher in Prescott.
+Paige Chesshire and Lily Davis will be leading the camps this summer and both are experienced in teaching in-person under Covid-19 compliance.
+Lilly is a 4th grade teacher in Prescott.
 She has extensive experience with in-person teaching throughout the 2020-2021 academic year during covid times.
 Lily is an expert at helping young children practice social distancing and carry out indoor mask use.

 Insect Collecting along the Rio de Flag trail